octopus-db/documentation/docs/source/usage.rst

 In this example, we will prepare a map of Australian archaeological radiocarbon ages >10,000 BP with a monochrome map and no data point clustering.

 1. Navigate to the *Layers* menu
-2. Select *‘Radiocarbon collection’* under the *‘Sahul Archaeology’* subheading
+2. Select *'Radiocarbon collection'* under the *'Sahul Archaeology'* subheading
 3. Navigate to the *Filter* menu
-4. Select the *‘Sahul Archaeology: Radiocarbon collection’* drop-down menu
+4. Select the *'Sahul Archaeology: Radiocarbon collection'* drop-down menu
-5. Choose *‘Age (BP)’* from the drop-down menu
+5. Choose *'Age (BP)'* from the drop-down menu
 6. Click *Add Rule*
-7. Select *‘>’* (greater than) from the drop-down menu
+7. Select *'>'* (greater than) from the drop-down menu
-8. Type *’10000’* in the text box
+8. Type *'10000'* in the text box
 9. Click anywhere outside of the text box to confirm
 10. Navigate to the *Settings* menu
 11. Change the base map to *Maptiler Positron*